lashawty/official_web/README.md

 # lashawty_official_web
-This is the officail web of LA SHAWTY.
+This is the testing web of LA SHAWTY.